Intrastat Reporting - Who Has to Submit?

 Step 1: Determine if you need to submit an Intrastat declaration

-Intrastat declarations are required by law for businesses that exceed a certain threshold of trade with other EU Member States.
+Intrastat declarations are required by law for businesses that exceed a certain threshold of trade with any EU member state.
 Each country has different thresholds, so you should check with the relevant tax authority to see if you’re required to submit an Intrastat declaration.
 Typically, businesses that exceed the threshold must submit declarations on a monthly basis.

 Step 2: Collect the necessary information